MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 ### Step 13: Creating a user
 So far we have interacted with the peer node using the Admin user.
-This might not have been apparent, but the export statements we used include the following line, 'export CORE_PEER_MSPCONFIGPATH=/data/orgs/org1/admin/msp', which sets the MSP context to an admin user.
-Admin was used to join the channel and install the chaincode.
-But to invoke transactions we need a user.
-Users are created by fabric-ca, another tool provided for us by Fabric to act as a root CA and manage the registration and enrollment of identities.
+This might not have been apparent, but the export statements we used include the following line, 'export CORE_PEER_MSPCONFIGPATH=/data/orgs/org1/admin/msp', which sets the MSP (membership service provider) context to an admin user.
+Admin was used to join the channel and install the chaincode, but to invoke transactions and query the ledger state we need a user.
+Users are created by fabric-ca, a tool provided for us by Fabric to act as a root CA and manage the registration and enrollment of identities.

 Once again, 'exec' into the register container.
 Replace 'org1' in the statements below to match the org you have chosen, and execute the statements.

 ```bash
 export FABRIC_CA_CLIENT_HOME=/etc/hyperledger/fabric/orgs/org1/user
 export CORE_PEER_MSPCONFIGPATH=$FABRIC_CA_CLIENT_HOME/msp